ZoeChuaZY/Chinese-Restaurant-Company-s-Webpage/README.md

 ![image](https://github.com/ZoeChuaZY/Chinese-Restaurant-Company-s-Webpage/assets/164743060/052f9d65-c443-44a5-9189-b2ad71368738)

+> [!NOTE]
-Click on "Learn More" or "ABOUT" at the header to learn more about the company.
+> Click on "Learn More" or "ABOUT" at the header to learn more about the company.

 For example: